INCI Corner

 Palmitoyl tetrapeptide - 7 or pal-GQPR is a fragment of immunoglobulin G. Palmitoyl tetrapeptide-7, and it decreases IL-6 secretion in a basal setting, and serves as an anti-inflammatory after exposure to UVB-irradiation.

 These two peptides work synergistically to restore and maintain the skin’s youthful appearance by signaling to cells to produce more collagen.
-Numerous studies have proven that these two peptides together show great their anti-aging and anti-wrinkle properties.
-Changes in reduction of wrinkle depth, volume and density, skin roughness and complexity, as well as a decrease
+Numerous studies have proven that these two peptides together show great anti-aging and anti-wrinkle properties.
+Changes in reduction of wrinkle depth, volume and density, skin roughness and complexity, as well as a decrease of the area occupied by deep wrinkles, and an increase in skin tone, are some of the benefits observed and concluded in blind studies.

 • Polyglyceryl-10 Oleate